gemmadlou/maildom/readme.md

 ## Is it ready for production?

+TLDR, no.

-Unhappy paths and proper error responses are needed for more helpful API responses.
-I'll add those in.
-Also recaptcha is a helpful addition to prevent people spamming your Gateway.
+* Unhappy paths and proper error responses are needed for more helpful API responses.
+* Also recaptcha is a helpful addition to prevent people spamming your Gateway.

 ## How to use it